-Everything we know about the sequel to The Legend of Zelda: Breath of the Wild, as of April 2022
+Everything we know about The Legend of Zelda: Tears of the Kingdom, as of April 2022

 I’ve also posted this on Reddit.

 This post tries to summarize everything we know about Breath of the Wild’s sequel.
 It’s arranged by time.